antserbo/MoodWave/README.md

-MoodWave 🌊
+AffectFlux 💙🌀

-MoodWave is a mood-tracking diary application built with Spring Boot and Java.
+AffectFlux is a mood-tracking diary application built with Spring Boot and Java.
 It allows users to log their daily mental “score” and visualize emotional trends over time through automatically generated graphs.

 ✨ Features